 Without further ado, let’s dive right into it so that you can start balling on the court in an instant!

-Importance Of Dribbling In NBA 2K23
+Importance Of Dribbling

 In open-play sports, dribbling is one of the main aspects of getting an advantage over your opponent.
 Hence, the rule applies to basketball too.
 While you’re settling in on NBA 2K23, we highly advise you to focus on your dribbles as well, even if your player is a defender.